Strivin0311/llms-learning/evaluation/lm.md

 # Evaluation on Synthetic Language Modeling Capabilities of LLMs
-*Here's some resources about Evaluation on Synthetic Language Modeling Capabilities of LLMs*
+*Here're some resources about Evaluation on Synthetic Language Modeling Capabilities of LLMs*

 ## Benchmarks